kali-linex/linex/Documentation/admin-guide/sysctl/kernel.rst

 This variable has no effect and may be removed in future kernel releases.
 Reading it always returns 0.
-Up to Linux 3.17, it enabled/disabled automatic recomputing of `msgmni`_ upon memory add/remove or upon IPC namespace creation/removal.
+Up to Linex 3.17, it enabled/disabled automatic recomputing of `msgmni`_ upon memory add/remove or upon IPC namespace creation/removal.
 Echoing "1" into this file enabled msgmni automatic recomputing.